appsparkler/study/web/performance/maximiliano/class.md

 - using Lighthouse - npm module - lighthouse
     - allows us to run lighthouse locally
     - can be added to the build chain
+- measuring on iOS and Android
+    - iOS - devices > simulator
+    - Android - emulator by Android Studio
 -